Welcome to District 3

 Unlike the Mt.
 Oliver borough, with which Mt.
 Oliver Neighborhood shares its name, our Mt.
 Oliver Neighborhood is very much part of city proper.
 Home to around 600 residents, this highly residential neighborhood has a small town feel in the heart of the city.

 This tiny sliver of southwest Oakland is comprised of just 5 streets.
-Cared for by the Oakland Housing Club, one of the oldest community organizations in Oakland, this is a place where neighbors know each other’s name.
+Cared for by the Oakland Community Organization, one of the oldest community organizations in Oakland, this is a place where neighbors know each other’s name.

 South Side Flats is widely considered to be Pittsburgh’s epicenter of nightlife and entertainment.
 In the Flats you can find great restaurants and shops and live music in abundance.
 If architecture and history are your thing, be sure to stop by East Carson Street, Pittsburgh’s largest concentration of 19th century homes.